stephnholtIaC/cloudmart/README.md

 # cloudmart
-Automating DevOps with CI n CD on AWS Hands On Practice
+Automating DevOps with CI and CD on AWS Hands On Practice